mulle-sde/mulle-sde/README.md

 ## mulle-sde monitor

-Conceptually, *monitor* waits on changes to the filesystem and then calls the appropriate callback (see below) to rebuild and retest your project.
+*monitor* waits on changes to the filesystem and then calls the appropriate callback (see below) to rebuild and retest your project.

 ![](dox/mulle-sde-monitor.png)